roemvaar/cs_notes/docs/computer_systems/big_o.md

 # Time Complexity and Space Complexity

 Time (and space) complexity is the measurement of an algorithm's speed/runtime (or space usage in case of space complexity) as the size of input of the algorithm increases.

+We usually consider one algorithm to be more efficient than another if its worst-case running time has a lower order of growth.

 ## Big-O notation